njlauersdorf/ABPs/README.md

 ### Prerequisites

 First, navigate to the app store and install Xcode.
 You can use this as an IDE if you'd like.
 This should take a couple hours to install.
-You can skip to the next step of installing Anaconda while it installs.
 Once Xcode installation is complete, open Xcode and agree to the license agreement.
 Alternatively, in a Terminal window, you can run:

 ```
 sudo xcodebuild -license
 ```

 While Xcode is installing, navigate to anaconda.com to install Anaconda Individual Edition to get access to conda/miniconda.
 This will be used for installing hoomd/prerequisites.
 In addition, you can install Spyder through Anaconda for a different IDE.
 Open the Anaconda installer that was downloaded and follow the instructions until the installation is complete.

 Once the installations for both Anaconda and Xcode finish (be sure Xcode installation is complete and has been launched at least once as Homebrew uses it and it can help identify the Xcode command line tools, which are needed for Homebrew), navigate to https://brew.sh and install Homebrew for your Mac.
 Per their website (though double check to be sure this command is up to date), open your Terminal and enter:

 ```
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"